dcunited001/dcunited001.github.io/_posts/2016-07-18-the-definitive-illegal-immigration-post.md

 are illegal immigrants, who entered the country illegally.

-Again, an oversimplification, but our domestic policies towards illegal immigration affects each class differently.
+Again, an oversimplification, but our domestic policies towards illegal immigration affect each set differently.

 Why draw this distinction between families who have been here since the sixties and those who are more recent immigrants?
 Aren't we all